 04 -11 July 2022 - Sorry - sOLD OUT

 15 - 22 July 2023 - 4 places available

 Outstanding 7 day specialist photography and film making safari with unique day and night opportunities

 Trai Anfield - wildlife photographer, film maker, travel writer and presenter of BBC's The Living World

 South Africa Ultimate Photography and Film Making Safari highlights

-Africa's BIg Five possible at incredibly close range
+abundant wildlife with Africa's BIg Five possible at incredibly close range

 unlimited time to observe animal behaviour and create your shots

 unrivalled opportunities for experienced photographers looking for new possibilities

 beginner-friendly atmosphere to learn new and creative techniques with experienced tutors